ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 ```

 With this adjustment, the **fine-tuning time should drop to around 45 to 50 minutes, down from the original 100 to 110 minutes**.
 The initial slowdown caused by the [`liger-kernel`](https://github.com/linkedin/Liger-Kernel/) optimisation is thus more than compensated by the increased batch size that its memory savings allowed.

+!!! info "Note"

+    **The fine-tuning process takes between 45 and 50 minutes** with these optimizations.
+While we will see in the next section on how to reduce this drastically to 10 to 15 minutes, **you don't need to wait for this fine-tuning process to complete since we have already fine-tuned this model for you**.
+This step is for teaching and explanation purposes only.
+Instructions on how to use the pre-fine-tuned model will be offered in the [Deploy](#deploy) section.

 ### Scaling to multiple GPUs